NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/confusion_matrix_calculation.rst

 Calculating Confusion Matrix Elements for Binary Classification
 ========================================================================================

-This tutorial explains how to use NannyML to calculate the confusion matrix for binary classification models.
+This tutorial explains how to use NannyML to calculate the :term:`confusion matrix<Confusion Matrix>` for binary classification models.

 .. note::